Stackclash/5e-vault/3. The Party/0. Party Hubs/Curse of Strahd.md

 TABLE WITHOUT ID
 >	link(file.path, name) AS "Name",
 >	QuickNotes AS "QuickNotes"
-> FROM '3.
+> FROM "3.
 The Party/2.
-Session Logs'
+Session Logs"
-> WHERE Party
+> WHERE Party = this.file.name
 > SORT file.name desc LIMIT 9
 >```